jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 #### Phylogenetic tree

-For the analysis of the phylogeny of the strains included in our work we used mashtree as shown in *link_to_script* using the closed reference genomes of each strain *link_OR_reference_to_sequences*.
+For the analysis of the phylogeny of the strains included in our work we used mashtree as shown in /phylogeny_and_phenotype/phylogeny_script.sh using the closed reference genomes of each strain uploaded at *link_to_SRA_sequences*.
 We represented the phylogenetic tree as shown in **Figure 1A** using the online tool of iTOL at https://itol.embl.de/.

 #### pOXA-48 fitness effects